An Idiot's Guide to Time

-People involved in time-travel physics now have to consider that traveling into the past may be, at best, rolling a Sisyphean boulder of conceits up an impossible incline.
-You know the universe is pissing on you when even the angle of time itself is against you.
+People involved in time-travel physics now have to consider that travelling into the past may be, at best, rolling a Sisyphean boulder of conceits up an impossible incline.
+You know the universe is taking the piss when even the angle of time itself is against you.

 There's a beautiful theoretical time machine, envisioned by one Ronald Mallett, that uses a phenomenon called frame-dragging to create, from light, a looping pathway from the present into the future and back again.
 His idea was that you could step into the beam of light, walk halfway around it, and step out into the future.
 Rejoin the loop at the same point, and you could walk back to your starting point in the present.

-I imagine it now as an endless walk into the future, with all your pasts rising up as a cliff behind you.
+I imagine it now as an endless walk into the future, with all your pasts rising up as a cliff at your back.